danielmrhodes/G4TCX/README.md

 <pre>
 /Mode mode
 <i>(optional geometry commands)</i>
-/Geometry/Update
 <i>(mode specific commands)</i>
 <i>(optional output commands)</i>
 /run/beamOn nEvents
 </pre>

 The /Mode command must come first, and the parameter (mode) can be Source, Scattering, or Full.
-The /Geometry/Update command is mandatory.
 Example macros for each mode are in the Examples/Macros folder.

 Output Commands
 -----------------